ralna/GALAHAD/doc/Python/qpa.rst

           part of $H$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None.
+      A_type : string
+          specifies the unsymmetric storage scheme used for the constraints Jacobian $A$.
+          It should be one of 'coordinate', 'sparse_by_rows' or 'dense';
+          lower or upper case variants are allowed.
+      A_ne : int
+          holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes.
+      A_row : ndarray(A_ne)
+          holds the row indices of $A$
+          in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes, and in this case can be None.
+      A_col : ndarray(A_ne)
+          holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+It need not be set when the dense storage scheme is used, and in this case can be None.
+      A_ptr : ndarray(m+1)
-It need not be set when the other schemes are used, and in this case can be None. options : dict, optional
+          holds the starting position of each row of $A$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None.
+      options : dict, optional
           dictionary of control options (see ``qpa.initialize``).